stuartellis/tf-tasks/README.md

 By design, this tooling does not specify or enforce any dependencies between infrastructure components.
 If you need to execute changes in a particular order, specify that order in whichever system you use to carry out deployments.

-> This tooling does not explicitly conflict with the [stacks feature of Terraform](https://developer.hashicorp.com/terraform/language/stacks).
-However, I do not currently use HCP Terraform to test with the stacks feature that it provides.
+> This tooling does not explicitly support or conflict with the [stacks feature of Terraform](https://developer.hashicorp.com/terraform/language/stacks).
+I do not currently test with the stacks feature.
 It is unclear when this feature will be finalised, or if an equivalent will be implemented by OpenTofu.

 ## Install